PawseySC/singularity-containers/_episodes/47-other-tools.md

 - Get an overview of other tools of interest for containers on HPC
 keypoints:
 - HPCCM can be useful to write image recipes that are compatible both with Docker and Singularity
-- Other than Singularity, at the moment other interesting container engines for HPC are Sarus and Charliecloud
+- In addition to Singularity, other interesting container engines for HPC exist
 ---